 For the stable functioning of the mind and mental health, subconscious mind and consciousness have to be inextricably linked and act in a coordinated manner.
 If this link breaks or “dissociated”, there is a psychological disorder as a result.
 In this regard, the symbolism of dreams plays the role of a courier, conveyed a message from the instinctive to the rational part of the mind.
 Decoding these characters enriches the impoverished possibilities of consciousness and our consciousness learns to understand again forgotten language of the instincts.

-Whatever dream is bad, good or strange, this is your dream.
+Whatever dream is wrong, right or strange, this is your dream.
 It is possible to love or not to love it, but it is part of your life.
-Avoiding thinking about dreams and trying to interpret them by ignoring them, we close our eyes to reality, a third part of our life, which is no less important than the conscious day-to-day life, which is itself subject to significant influence of the unconscious.
+Avoiding thinking about dreams and trying to interpret them by ignoring them, we close our eyes to reality, the third part of our life, which is no less important than the conscious day-to-day life, which is itself subject to significant influence of the unconscious.

-Dream analysis can be compared to digestion with vital lessons necessary for future life path.
-As if we were loaded in dreams by some messages or ideas, and analysing them we are feeding the mind and personality, assimilating new, important for us, content as well as strengthening this magical connection between the conscious and the unconscious, the link that is not enough for the integrity of the individual.
+Dream analysis can be compared to digestion with vital lessons necessary for the future life path.
+As if we were loaded in dreams by some messages or ideas, and analyzing them we are feeding the mind and personality, assimilating new, essential for us to, content as well as strengthening this magical connection between the conscious and the unconscious, the link that is not enough for the integrity of the individual.
 The sign of a successful dream analysis is the state.
 The state of ease of locomotion, completeness and integrity.
 It is impossible to describe, but everyone who encountered this state, understand what it means.

 A practical method for the dream analysis